-With a new year come a lot of new changes and updates to payroll requirements.
-2021 is quickly approaching, so - as in past years - we compiled the following list of items that may initiate some payroll changes in your organization.
-You might start thinking about these now and take action sooner than later.
+With a new year come many new changes and updates to payroll requirements.
+2022 will be no exception, and with the new year quickly approaching, we've compiled the following extensive list of items that may initiate some payroll changes in your organization.
+We understand that this is a very long list to review, but we hope it provides a valuable reference guide for your organization.
+You might start thinking about these and act sooner than later.

 FICA Tax Rate Increase

-The CARES Act, implemented in March of 2020, enabled employers to defer deposit and payment of the employer’s share of the Social Security FICA taxes from March 27 through December 31, 2020.
-The deferred payments are required to be paid with half due by December 31, 2021 and the other half by December 31, 2022.
+The CARES Act, implemented in March of 2020, enabled employers to defer deposit and payment of the employer’s share of the Social Security FICA taxes from March 27th through December 31, 2020.
+The deferred payments are required to be paid, with half due by December 31, 2021, and the other half by December 31, 2022.

 State Unemployment Tax Act (SUTA)

 Despite a crazy employment year in 2021, Oregon is lowering the unemployment rate to an average of 1.97% for 2022 (was 2.26% for 2021).
 The current Oregon SUTA base ($43,800) will receive a shift in tax schedule.
 Employers subject to the Oregon payroll tax will move to a Tax Schedule III for 2022 with a base of $47,700.
 House Bill 3389 was signed into law in July 2021, which is designed to help employers by:

 - Lowering the tax schedule for 2022 from four to three.